mosip/documentation/docs/blog-steps-postgres-sharding.md

 ### Using docker image

 If you are utilizing the Docker image of Citus, please refer to the following instructions for setting up a Citus Cluster:

-1. **Install Postgresql**: As Citus is an extension to Postgresql, it is necessary to install postgresql on each Node of the Cluster, including the coordinator node.

-2. **Add Citus Extension**: Once Postgresql is installed on all nodes, proceed to start the service and connect to the Database where you intend Citus to operate.
-Utilize the following command:

-Command: CREATE EXTENSION citus;

 #### How to choose the correct docker image of Citus